MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/security/mtp/latest-attack-campaigns.md

 ---
-title: Entender as campanhas e as técnicas de ataque mais recentes com a análise de ameaças no centro de segurança do Microsoft 365
+title: Entender as campanhas e as técnicas de ataque mais recentes com a análise de ameaças
-description: Descreve os relatórios interativos de análise de ameaças no centro de segurança do Microsoft 365
+description: Use relatórios interativos de análise de ameaças no Microsoft 365 para avaliar a postura de segurança e a resiliência da sua organização contra ameaças emergentes.
 keywords: segurança, malware, Microsoft 365, M365, central de segurança, análise de ameaças, Microsoft defender ATP, cyber, postura de segurança, ameaças emergentes ms.prod: microsoft-365-enterprise ms.mktglfcycl: deploy